 – FLOOR SPACE: suitable for artworks that have to be placed on the ground or on a base.
 Available meters:1, 2, 3, 4, 6 mq.

-– VIDEO STATION: video artworks will be projected on 40” LCD or LED screens equipped with two headsets.
+– VIDEO STATION: video artworks will be projected on 40” LCD or LED screens.

 Fortezza da Basso – Historical Background